Fun & Free

-$martPath is an engaging, interactive and easy-to-use way for elementary and middle school teachers to embed relevant and fun economic and financial education in their classrooms.
+$martPath is an engaging, interactive and easy-to-use way for elementary and middle school teachers to embed relevant and fun economic and financial education in their classrooms, to boost students' financial literacy.
+Our content is aligned to content standards in math, social studies, and financial education to make it easy to insert into lesson plans.
 And the best part?
-It's free!

 "Teaching elementary economics is not easy.
 Concepts can be abstract and real-world but students do not always have experience with real money.
 This program made it easy to teach the real econ concepts with clips, quizzes and homework/class discussions.
 I will use this again each year with my after school and kindergarten students.
 It helps to bring in understanding that can be difficult to filter into an elementary setting."